Financial-Times/n-heroku-tools/README.md

 	Commands:

-	deploy [options] [app]                              runs haikro deployment scripts with sensible defaults for Next projects configure [options] [source] [target]               downloads environment variables from next-config-vars and uploads them to the current app scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers provision [app]                                     provisions a new instance of an application server destroy [options] [app]                             deletes the app from heroku
+	deploy [options] [app]                              runs haikro deployment scripts with sensible defaults for Next projects configure [options] [source] [target]               downloads environment variables from Vault and uploads them to the current app scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers provision [app]                                     provisions a new instance of an application server destroy [options] [app]                             deletes the app from heroku